WheatonCS/Lexos/TestSuite/RollingWindow/README.md

 1. Scrub using default settings, although it it not required for this exp.

-    -Remove all Punct
+    - Remove all Punct
-    -Make Lowercase
+    - Make Lowercase
-    -Remove Digits
+    - Remove Digits

 2. Rolling Window Graph

-    -Count Type = Rolling Ratio
+    - Count Type = Rolling Ratio
-    -Window Type = Window of Words
+    - Window Type = Window of Words
-    -Token Type = Strings
+    - Token Type = Strings
-    -Seach Tokens  þ:ð
+    - Seach Tokens  þ:ð
-    -Window Size = 1000
+    - Window Size = 1000
-    -(Optional) Hide Individual Points (sacrifices extra info for increased speed and readability) -(Optional) Black and White Only (If you wanted to download the SVG for publishing in a journal)
+    - (Optional) Hide Individual Points (sacrifices extra info for increased speed and readability)
+    - (Optional) Black and White Only (If you wanted to download the SVG for publishing in a journal)

 *Notice the drastic change in frequency which begins at aproximately word 10,000
     This is what the English kids have determined is the crossover between the